FireAcademy/docs-fireacademy-io/dashboard/creating-an-api-key.md

 ## Name

 The name is something that is only visible to you.
 It is intended to help you distinguish between different API keys.
-To avoid confusion, it is highly recommended that you use a highly suggestive name.
+To avoid confusion, it is recommended that you use a highly suggestive name.

 ## Origin